Resources in this post: Blank Project Scoping Worksheet, Scoping Presentation, Sample Curriculum for a Scoping Workshop

 - Prediction: Focused on the future and predicting future behaviors and events.

-- Behavior Change: Focused on causing change in behaviors of people, organizations, neighborhoods.
+- Behavior Change: Focused on causing a change in behaviors of people, organizations, neighborhoods.
 Typically uses methods from causal inference and behavioral economics.

 There are of course many more types of analysis but we’ll keep the focus on these five in this write-up.